FatimaGarcia/WDPS1708/README.md

 #Main dependencies#

 --- Python packages ---
-The following python packages has to be installed in order to use the program: numpy , scipy, sklearn, bs4, nltk, six, lxml requests
+The following python packages has to be installed in order to use the program: numpy , scipy, sklearn, bs4, nltk, six, html5lib requests

 Also, APACHE SPARK and files from STANDFOR NER (included in this repository) are needed.